Mschlei-48/Web_Scraping/README.md

 # Web Scraping Book Data

-The data used here was scarped from the website [Barnes&Noble](https://www.barnesandnoble.com/).
+The data used here was scraped from the website [Barnes&Noble](https://www.barnesandnoble.com/).